+1-440-204-2100

 Officer Michael Yuhas

-JANUARY 9, 1969
+THURSDAY, JANUARY 9, 1969

 Officer Kosa picked up the officers’ call for help and discovered them slumped over Layne’s car.
-Officer Kosa then located Layne four blocks away, as he ordered him to stop, Layne fired at the officer.
+Officer Kosa then located Layne four blocks away; as he ordered him to stop, Layne fired at the officer.
 Officer Kosa returned fire with his shotgun.
 A brief exchange of gunfire followed, leaving Officer Kosa unharmed and Layne with several gunshot wounds.
 Layne was later convicted on felony charges for his actions and sent to prison.